-I chose TAKE, GIVE, SKIP and ALL, take a shot, give a shot, skip a shot and all take a shot.
+I chose to TAKE, GIVE, SKIP, and ALL, take a shot, give a shot, skip a shot and all take a shot.

 Because there are 16 sections, having just 3 words would have meant one section would remain unfilled, so I chose to put ALL in the remaining section as a wild card.
-Each word is meant to fit an area 10.5cm by 4cm on the width of each section, but if your wheel is smaller, you can stencil them on the length of the wheel.
+Each word is meant to fit an area of 10.5cm by 4cm on the width of each section, but if your wheel is smaller, you can stencil them on the wheel’s length.

 I print it and cut out the letters, I used a crafting knife and that made it so much easier than using scissors because the letters are small.